-Orientation starts once a candidate has graduated from an academy and includes all necessary certifications before an officer steps foot in their uniform in the line of duty.
+Orientation starts once a candidate is accepted and includes all necessary certifications skills acquisition before an officer steps foot in their uniform in the line of duty.
 Typical orientation periods take approximately 2-3 months to complete and involves working alongside supervisors for a pre-set minimum period, more if needed.
 Once on active duty, training continues throughout their active membership through in-service training.

-In-service: Every officer is required to attend an annual MPTC In-Service program with a requisite number of completed hours.
-In addition, there are four-hour in-house training sessions once per month.
+In-service: Every officer is required to attend our in-service program.
+These are typically four-hour in-house training sessions once per month, with make ups required for missed classes.
 Subjects cover a variety situations and procedures to enable officers to respond effectively and are conducted both in classroom settings and hands on.
-Annually the officers must pass daytime firearms qualifications and nighttime qualifications both with their handgun and patrol rifle conducted by qualified instructors and to the same standards as full-time police officers.
-The cost of all in-service and re-certification training is born by the department.
+Annually the officers must pass certain certifications to include First Aid/CPR and defensive tactics.
+The cost of orientation, all in-service, and re-certification training is born by the department.

-Individuals must be 21 years of age, a U.S. citizen, and have a minimum of a high school education in order to qualify for the Pepperell Auxiliary Police.
-They should also be a town resident or live within a 30 min. radius necessary for effective call out response times.
-Applicants must also possess or be able to qualify for a Massachusetts license to carry firearms.
-This includes passing a background check that demonstrates a clear criminal and civil record, as well as an excellent driver's history.
-Finally, as mentioned, all viable candidates must be a graduate of an MPTC certified Reserve/Intermittent or Full Time Police Academy or be willing to enroll.
+Individuals must be 18 years of age, a U.S. citizen, and have a minimum of a high school education in order to qualify for the Pepperell Auxiliary Police.
+They should also be a town resident or live within a 20-mile radius necessary for effective call out response times.
+This application process includes passing a background check that demonstrates a clear criminal and civil record, as well as an excellent driver's history.
+Previous law enforcement or other emergency service training and/or experience is a plus.

-Screening of all applicants is done by the commander and the senior command staff as well as the full-time department's liaison officer in addition to background investigation by a qualified background investigator.
+Screening of all applicants is done by the senior command staff as well as the full-time department's liaison officer in addition to background investigation by a qualified background investigator.